 Press the calculation button on the software interface; the system will calculate the result of the landmark registration and present it in the software interface.

-The acceptance criteria for the registration accuracy must meet the needs of the clinical indications (<5 mm).
+The acceptance criteria for the landmark registration accuracy must meet the needs of the clinical indications (<5 mm).
 If the result is not satisfactory, repeat steps 2.8.1.1-2.8.1.5 until the registration result meets the acceptance criteria.

 NOTE: Ensure that the validity of using the probe to obtain the position information of the bone surface, such as clearing the soft tissue on the bone surface and avoiding the dangling of the probe tip when collecting points.